Crystal growing technologies

 > No direct contact between the crucible walls and the crystal which helps to produce unstressed single crystal

-> Grow large single crystals
+> Ability to grow large single crystals

 Disadvantages: